ankushswar1/viem-csw-repro/README.md

 ## Repro details

 In this example app, I have stored an example `address`, (SIWE) `message`, and `signature` from the Coinbase Smart Wallet in `@/lib/siwe.ts`.
+(See [here](https://github.com/ankushswar1/viem-csw-repro/blob/main/lib/siwe.ts).

-To verify the signature client-side, I import these fields into `@/app/page.tsx` and verify them in the `onVerifyMessage` function here.
+To verify the signature client-side, I import these fields into `@/app/page.tsx` and verify them in the `onVerifyMessage` function [here](https://github.com/ankushswar1/viem-csw-repro/blob/063b307e2c02cc18b011b81a6ad486fc5685fb58/app/page.tsx#L13).
 This verification suceeds.

-To verify the siganture API-side, I import these fields into `@/app/api/route.ts` and verify them within the API handler.
-I then make a request to this API via `onVerifyApi` in `@/app/page.tsx` to trigger verification, but verification fails within the API handler.
+To verify the siganture API-side, I import these fields into `@/app/api/route.ts` and verify them within [the API handler](https://github.com/ankushswar1/viem-csw-repro/blob/main/app/api/route.ts).
+I then make a request to this API via [`onVerifyApi`](https://github.com/ankushswar1/viem-csw-repro/blob/063b307e2c02cc18b011b81a6ad486fc5685fb58/app/page.tsx#L25) in `@/app/page.tsx` to trigger verification, but verification fails within the API handler.

 ## Steps to reproduce
 1. Clone this repository and install dependencies